jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 **2020/01/12**

-This configuration works good in Catalina, please install the latest Clover before you update to Catalina.
+This configuration works good in Catalina, but please install the latest Clover before you update to Catalina.

 **2019/05/07**